Nick Hayes was the keynote speaker about US Russian relations

 Hennepin Avenue United Methodist Church

-Nick Hayes will speak at the Alworth Institute at University of Minnesota Duluth April 18, 2017
+Nick Hayes spoke at the Alworth Institute at the University of Minnesota Duluth April 18, 2017

 Nick’s International Lecture Series Topic- “The Visible Hand: Cybermischief and the Putin-Trump Connection.”